michaeljsteel/NumBAT/README.rst

 Binary install
 ^^^^^^^^^^^^^^^^^^
 On Windows, you can also try the `binary installer <https://github.com/michaeljsteel/NumBAT/releases/tag/v2.0.0.1>`_.
+This installs the NumBAT specific code.
+You will still need to have installs of python and Gmsh as well.

-You should still read the Installation chapter in the `HTML documentation <http://numbat-au.readthedocs.io/en/latest/>`_ or in the pdf version of the documentation ``NumBAT.pdf`` in the main directory, to learn how to correctly setup python and gmsh to work with NumBAT.
+You should still read the Installation chapter in the `HTML documentation <http://numbat-au.readthedocs.io/en/latest/>`_ or in the pdf version of the documentation ``NumBAT.pdf`` in the main directory, to learn how to correctly setup python and Gmsh to work with NumBAT.

 Citations